amirblaese/political_leaning_predictor/README.md

 # About

-A short script using a home-trained model to predict a reddit user's political
+A short script using a home-trained model to predict a reddit user's political tendencies.

 ## Method: